OpenMS/OpenMS-docs/docs/introduction/extended-background.md

 - Matrix Assisted Lser Desorption/Ionization (MALDI)
 - Electron Impact Ionization (EI)

-In proteomics and metabolomics, ESI and MALDI are used because they are soft ionization techniques..
+In proteomics and metabolomics, ESI and MALDI are used because they are soft ionization techniques.
 A soft ionization technique is one which charges analytes while keeping the largely intact, so that they can be characterized easily at a later stage.
 Hard ionization techniques such as EI shatter analytes in smaller fragments, making it difficult to characterize large molecules.

-Given that OpenMS focuses on proteomic and metabolomic applictions, we will describe ESI and MALDI in further detail.
+Given that OpenMS focuses on proteomic and metabolomic applications, we will describe ESI and MALDI in further detail.

-##### Electrospray Ionization (EI)
+##### Electrospray Ionization (ESI)
-EI can be broken down into the following steps.
+ESI can be broken down into the following steps.

 1. The sample is dissolved in a polar, volatile buffer.
 2. The sample - dissolved in the buffer - is pumped through a thin, stainless steel capillary.